kshep425/Employee-Tracker/README.md

 # Employee-Tracker
-Solution for managing a company's employees using node, inquirer, and MySQL.
+Solution for managing company employees using node, inquirer, and MySQL.

 ## Goals
 Using this tool will allow you to create a workforce and assign employees roles, departments, and managers.
 The user will allow the user to: